bbauska/UofM-Inter-with-JavaScript/readme.md

 Now I&apos;m going to change something right here.
 Because I put h1 inside the quotes.
 If I get rid of that you can see this still works, but instead of being an h1 heading, it's just regular old text.
+So,
-So, **document.write** is a way for you to generate output.
-But we need to realize that it is probably not the best way to do it.
+<b>document.write</b> is a way for you to generate output.
+But we need to
+realize that it is probably not the best way to do it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 40. document.write (27) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->